hyundai-robotics/doc-hi6-open-api/book.md

 * Position Deviation Exceeded: [E2630](https://hr-alarms.web.app/#/${cont_model}/ko/E2630) · [E2636](https://hr-alarms.web.app/#/${cont_model}/ko/E2636) · [E2638](https://hr-alarms.web.app/#/${cont_model}/ko/E2638)

 Note: The actual alarms displayed may vary depending on the axis configuration, payload, and operating conditions.

+##### `70.04-00` ↑

+- `agility mode` has been added to significantly improve the initial control response speed of the robot to reach the target command.
+- For details on how to activate this mode, please refer to the [`joint_traject_init` API](../1-get/9-joint_traject_agility_info.md).

+{% hint style="warning" %}

+When using agility mode, a `0.5 second` controller internal clean-up process is required `after a motion ends`.
+Unexpected controller errors may occur if a consecutive trajectory is sent immediately without observing this delay.

+{% endhint %}

 ---